qns7/macOS.qotfiles/README.md

 ## Hotkeys

-Since the _Control_ key has basically no function in macOS other than inside the Terminal I use it as my main "appswitcher-key" and for other stuff, which I'll come to later, while dedicating the few system functions & features which use the _Control_ key in macOS' stock config to other hotkeys.
+Since the _Control_ key has basically no function in macOS other than inside the Terminal I use it as my main "appswitcher-key" and for other stuff, which I'll come to later, while dedicating the few system functions & features which use the _Control_ key in macOS' stock config to other hotkeys (remapping).
 And while using
 ```
 .blacklist [